 - How many hours of direct sunlight do they get during the day

 - Solar panels efficiency

 Related Article: How Do Solar Lights Turn On Automatically At Night?

-1. Place Your Lights In A Sunny Spot
+1. Place Your Solar Lights In A Sunny Spot

-If your solar light is a car, then sun rays would be the fuel.
+If your solar lights are a car, then sun rays would be the fuel.

 Don’t get me wrong, solar lights can charge in shade.
 However, it’s just won’t be as efficient as charging in direct sunlight.

 Related article: Can Solar Lights Charge In Shade?

 Every day the sun rises from the East, peaks at South during midday till it finally sets in the West.